Frequently

 This is just a type of mortgage you choose when getting a mortgage offer.

-You will have the option of Fixed or Variable.
-It’s important to pick the right type of mortgage for your circumstances, so get advice.
+You will have the option of fixed rate or variable rate mortgage.
+It’s important to pick the right type of mortgage for your circumstances, so be sure to get advice.

 New To Mortgages